 Return the distance between two accounts.
 Here that is just the difference in sum(alpha)

-- A1 (Account) The first account. - A2 (Account) The second account pyphi.actual.sia(transition, direction=<Direction.BIDIRECTIONAL: 2>)
+- A1 (Account) The first account. - A2 (Account) The second account pyphi.actual.sia (transition, direction=<Direction.BIDIRECTIONAL: 2>) Return the minimal information partition of a transition in a specific direction.

 Returns The distance between the two accounts.